 What are the disadvantages of the Internet?

-Although the Internet is one of man's greatest creations, it also has many disadvantages.
-Below is a list of many of the disadvantages of the Internet.
+Although the Internet is one of man's greatest creations, it also has many disadvantages, several of which are listed in the following sections.

-With people sharing more information about themselves and their families on the Internet, it's also easier for stalkers to find personal information about someone or use online services to help them find information about someone.
+With people sharing more information about themselves and their families on the Internet, it's also easier for stalkers to find personal information about others through various means.

 Pornographic and violent images

 In our digital age, there's a nearly an infinite amount of content on the Internet.
 While there are amazing resources, such as Wikipedia, less desirable content also exists.
 Consequently, users can accidentally come across violent or pornographic images that they may not want to view.